opentelekomcloud/docs-next/docs/best-practices/security-services/host-security-service/using-hss-and-cbr-to-defend-against-ransomware/defense-measures/restoring-backup-data.md

 # Restoring Backup Data

 Ransomware attacks are developing rapidly these days.
 There are no tools can kill them absolutely.
 So once a system was attacked by ransomware, restoring the victim system from backups in a timely manner is the best remedies to minimize losses.
-After enabling ransomware backup, you can use Open Telekom Cloud CBR to quickly restore services, keeping your services stable.
+After enabling ransomware backup, you can use T Cloud Public CBR to quickly restore services, keeping your services stable.

 ## Restoring Backup Data